wxinix/cpp-explained/src/typededuction/Mechnisms.md

-# Various Type Deduction Mechanisms
+# Type Deduction Mechanisms

-Modern C++ includes multiple mechanisms for type deduction, enabling more concise and expressive code.
-The table below summarizes these features and their respective introductions into the language standard:
+The table below summarizes C++ type deduction features and their respective introductions into the language standard:

 | Mechanism                          | Keyword(s)                   | Description                                              | Introduced |